pcrane70/kinetic-java-tools/README.md

 ```

 ###Get logs
 Get device logs for the devices specified in the driveListInputFile.

-The output is written to the specified logOutputFile.
+The output of this command is stored in the output file if specified.
+Otherwise, it is printed on the console.
+The format is in JSON format.

 The supported types are:

 * `utilization`
 * `temperature`